tcastill/Pytest-API-Automation/README.md

 ## Packages required to run

-The following requirments must be installed for this framework to run.
+The following requirements must be installed for this framework to run.
 Run the command below.
 ```bash
 pip install -r requirements.txt
 ```